 First, consider the personalities of each pet.
 Some dogs may be more playful and energetic, while others are more reserved.
 Cats, on the other hand, can be territorial and may require more time to adjust to a new pet.

-Dans le meme genre : How to reduce litter box odor in your home?
+Dans le meme genre : How to keep your dog’s fur coat shiny and healthy?

 Also, consider the breed and size of each animal.
 A larger dog may unknowingly intimidate a smaller cat or dog, even if its intentions are friendly.
 By considering these factors, you can tailor the introduction to suit the needs of each animal.